30.115 Digital Signal Processing

 Learning objectives

-• Generate various discrete time signal sequences and perform simple operations to process signal sequence
+• Generate various discrete-time signal sequences and perform operations to process them

-• Analyze time domain and frequency domain signals and convert between them
+• Analyse time domain and frequency domain characteristics of digital signals

-• Formulate the discrete-time systems and derive the hardware implementation
+• Formulate and design structures for implementing the discrete-time systems

-• Apply design techniques to create digital filters (FIR & IIR) with given digital signal processing specifications
+• Design digital filters (FIR & IIR) with given specifications

 Measurable outcomes

-• Explain the sampling theorem.
-Compare and contrast the features of discrete time signals versus continuous signals.
+• Explain the sampling theorem, compare the features of discrete-time signals versus continuous-time signals

-• Compare and contrast the features of linear and non-linear, time-variant and time-invariant discrete time systems.
+• Compare the characteristics of linear and non-linear, time-invariant and time-variant discrete-time systems

-• Apply the FFT algorithm to demonstrate the advantages of FFT over DFT
+• Apply the FFT algorithm and demonstrate its advantages over the DFT

-• Design FIR and IIR filters by calculation to meet specific magnitude and phase requirements.
+• Design FIR and IIR filters to meet the required magnitude and phase responses

 Pedagogy

-Cohort based learning, with lab exercises and design 1D project.
+Cohort based learning, with group-based lab exercises and design project.

 Grading

-• Lab exercises using Matlab DSP design toolbox (20%)
+• Lab Exercises using Matlab DSP Design Toolbox (Group-based, 25%)

 • Midterm Exam (20%)